andis-sprinkis/unicode-menu/README.md

 A Unicode character selector interface.

-Use a menu program to output a Unicode character's value, property or an escape sequence.
+Use with a menu program to query a Unicode character's value, property or an escape sequence.

 ## Usage